-This is a term used for tropical cyclones (tropical depressions, tropical storms and hurricanes) that – you guessed it – intensify at a rapid pace, but there is strict criteria a storm must meet in order to officially undergo rapid intensification.
+Rapid intensification is a term used for tropical cyclones (tropical depressions, tropical storms and hurricanes) that – you guessed it – intensify at a rapid pace, but there are strict criteria a storm must meet to officially undergo rapid intensification.

 According to the National Hurricane Center, rapid intensification occurs when a tropical cyclone's maximum sustained winds increase by at least 35 mph in a 24-hour period.

-During the record-breaking 2020 Atlantic hurricane season, 10 of the 13 hurricanes that formed underwent rapid intensification, and a few of those underwent explosive intensification.
-This tied the previous record number of rapidly intensifying storms set in 1995, according to NOAA's National Centers for Environmental Information.
+During the record-breaking 2020 Atlantic hurricane season, 10 of the 13 hurricanes formed underwent rapid hurricane intensification, and a few underwent explosive intensification.
+This tied the previous record number of rapidly intensifying hurricanes set in 1995, according to NOAA's National Centers for Environmental Information.

 Hurricane Iota in November 2020 was one of the storms that rapidly intensified.
 In fact, Iota doubled the criteria for rapid intensification when its maximum sustained winds increased by 70 mph in just 24 hours.